atulkakrana/helper.github/README.md

     ---------------------------------

-2. RUN WITH SINGLE END FASTQ file to generate TAG COUNT file + graphs [We are not using default adapters, so we input adapter.fa].
+2. Preprocess libraries from paired-end seqeincing + graphs [We are not using default adapters, so we input adapter.fa].

     @libs = HEN1-1,HEN1-8                   <FASTQ file names without extensions seperated by ','.
 For example, HEN1-1,HEN1-8.
 For paired-end data: e.g., SRR501912_1.fastq and SRR501912_2.fastq.
 Use core_name (SRR501912) without suffix _1.fastq or_2.fastq>